genes-and-health/BI_PY/README.md

 We have some codes appended with "D" which seems to be invalid (although appears in Google searches).
 We could (and indeed should) simply remove terminal B-Z characters and if terminal character is A delete the row as this represents an "Excluded diagnosis".

-pythondef clean_icd10(lf: pl.LazyFrame, icd10_column: str = "code") -> pl.LazyFrame:
-    """
-    Cleans an ICD-10 column by:
+The ICD-10 field clean-up is therefore performed as follows:
-    - Removing all spaces
+* Remove all spaces
-    - Excluding icd10 = "NA" rows
+* Exclude icd10 = "NA" rows
-    - Excluding icd10 codes < 3 char length (minimum valid icd10 is 3 chars)
+* Exclude icd10 codes < 3 char length (minimum valid icd10 is 3 chars)
-    - Excluding icd10 codes not starting with a letter
+* Exclude icd10 codes not starting with a letter
-    - Excluding icd10 ending with an "A" rows; "A" suffixes represent "Excluded diagnosis"
+* Exclude icd10 codes ending with an "A" rows; "A" suffixes represent "Excluded diagnosis"
-    - Removing B-Z characters at end of icd10 code
+* Remove B-Z characters at end of icd10 code
-    - Removing "X" and "." and "-"
+* Remove "X" and "." and "-"
-    - Formatting to "XXX.X" if dots=True
+* Format to "XXX.X" if dots=True
-    - Keeping up to 4 meaningful charactersRetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
-Please double-check responses.
-Sonnet 4
+* Keeping up to 4 meaningful characters